MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Start-Service.md

 ### Example 2: Display information without starting a service

-This example show what would occur if you started the services that have a display name that includes "remote".
+This example shows what would occur if you started the services that have a display name that includes "remote".

 ```powershell